Las Arenas: Neighbourhoods

-Sometimes the neighbouring district of Erromo is also included in Areeta but this is surely a misuse, as Erromo was built for the working classes and was separated by the suburban railroad until it was recycled by the Metro Bilbao in its subway system and by the canalized Gobela creek.
+Sometimes the neighbouring district of Erromo is also included in Areeta, but this is surely a misuse, as Erromo was built for the working classes and was separated by the suburban railroad until it was recycled by the Bilbao Metro in its subway system and by the canalized Gobela creek.

 Public transport

-Public transport to and from the area is provided by Metro Bilbao, with Areeta (Las Arenas) station in the centre of the area flanked by Lamiako (a mainly industrial district) and Gobela (a wealthy residential area), and BizkaiBus, whose yellow buses provide services throughout Biscay.
+Public transport to and from the area is provided by the Bilbao Metro, with Areeta (Las Arenas) station in the centre of the area flanked by Lamiako (a mainly industrial district) and Gobela (a wealthy residential area), and BizkaiBus, whose yellow buses provide services throughout Biscay.
 The Barik card can be used on the metro, the bus system, and also to cross the Vizcaya Bridge.
 A small passenger ferry also operates across the river between Areeta and Portugalete.

 Places and buildings of interest

 Vizcaya Bridge was declared a UNESCO World Heritage Site in 2006 for being one of the most outstanding buildings made of iron during the Industrial Revolution.
 It was opened to the public in 1893 as the first mechanic bridge in the world, and it is still working at present.